ksator/junos-automation-with-saltstack/README.md

 This repository is about how to automate Junos with SaltStack.
-It also shows how to do **Event-Driven** Junos automation using SaltStack.
+It also details how to do **Event-Driven** Junos automation using SaltStack.

 The repository's documentation is on [wiki](https://github.com/ksator/junos-automation-with-saltstack/wiki)